KIPAC/Physics89L/docs/setup.md

 `jupyter-notebook`

-If you installed anaconda, then you can start jupyter from the App graphical interface.
+If you installed anaconda, then you can start jupyter from the anaconda App graphical interface.
+(Applications -> Anaconda Navigator, then click on the "Launch" button in the "Jupyter Notebook" box.

 One you have started jupyter, it will pop up a browser window showing the contents of what jupyter treats as your home folder.
-(Either the folder you ran the `jupyter-notebook` command from, or a folder that you can set in the anaconda preferences.
+(Either the folder you ran the `jupyter-notebook` command from, or a folder that you can set in the anaconda preferences).
+From there you should navigate to the folder that you have installed the course in and click on the notebook you want to run.

 ## Backup plan, Running these notebooks using jupyter on the web.